 Barada Associates believes that employers should have all relevant information about a potential employee to make the best hiring decisions.
 We use a three-tiered approach to reveal a candidate’s media footprint globally, locally and socially.
-Have they been in the news or on TV?
-Have articles been written about them?
-And, what does their online activity say about them?
+But most importantly, by using a third-party source, like Barada Associates, can protect your hiring managers and company from legal risks.

 As part of our Key Hire Research (KHR), Barada Associates scours relevant media platforms and tracks all pertinent information on a candidate.
 More and more employers are realizing that it’s smart to look at various media sources to find out more about potential hires.
 A 2014 survey from CareerBuilder showed that 51 percent of employers who research a candidate on social media found something that caused them not to hire the candidate.